 Notes: It is the Applicant's/Co-Applicant's responsibility to ensure their application is accurate and complete at the time of submission to DWR.
-Any application errors or modifications must be submitted by the Applicant to DWR within 30 calendar days of the end of the Application Cycle in which the application was submitted.
+Application submittals with four or more errors or omissions will not be accepted for funding consideration.
+Corrections to all application errors or modifications must be submitted by the Applicant to DWR within 30 calendar days of the end of the application cycle in which the application was submitted.
 Erroneous or incomplete application information can also lead to significant delays with the issuance of a DEQ Contract should the project be recommended for grant funding.